-3. When news media make requests to interview medical patients or patients’ family members on the Medical Campus, they must work with the Office of Medical Public Affairs, which will contact the patient and family through the appropriate physician’s office.
+3. When news media make requests to interview medical patients or patients’ family members on the Medical Campus, they must work with WashU Medicine Marketing & Communications, which will contact the patient and family through the appropriate physician’s office.
 If patients/families agree to be interviewed, photographed or videotaped, they must first sign an official university or hospital release form.
-All news media visiting the Medical Campus buildings and facilities must be accompanied at all times by a staff member from the Office of Medical Public Affairs or the office’s designee.
+All news media visiting the Medical Campus buildings and facilities must be accompanied at all times by a staff member from the Office of Medicine Marketing & Communications or the office’s designee.

 4. MarComm should be informed of campus visits by video or sound crews that are prearranged with students, faculty or other members of the university community.
 Video and sound crews must be accompanied by a member of MarComm or the office’s designee.

 5. For intercept interviews on campus with students, faculty or other members of the university community, a member of MarComm must accompany the news media.
 The MarComm staff member will ask the proposed interviewee for her or his permission to proceed.
 The staff member will identify the reporter, describe the request for an on-camera interview and explain that the university sees the decision to be interviewed as each individual’s choice.
 When the requested source makes a decision to be interviewed, she or he may ask that a MarComm representative remain throughout that interview.
 Otherwise, the MarComm representative will absent themselves from Danforth Campus interviews.

 Because of federal laws protecting patient privacy, all Medical Campus interviews will be conducted with a member of the WashU Medicine Marketing & Communications present.